geemus/notes/houston_foresight/raw/intro.md

 * [class] new tool from futures
   * social scanning - see twitter/paper.li, factr, shaping tomorrow
   * prediction markets - buy shares in likelihood of events
+    * works best with events that have clear outcomes, so may need to work to figure out how to break down bigger, longer-term things into smaller things, possibly with interim dividends, and find ways to attract lots of well-informed participants
+    * building bigger bets from smaller ones is another challenge, which might be faced with something like conditional derivatives, funds of funds, or other "decision instruments".
   * bayesian networks - track different factors that can influence futures
   * ethnographic studies - undesrstand how clients use our work

 ## Lecture